-When our order came, they looked exactly like an Instagram food.
-So pretty and neat and clean, carefully carrying all the right colour combination to look wonderful on my camera.
+When our order came, they looked exactly like Instagram food.
+So pretty and neat and clean, carefully carrying all the right color combination to look wonderful on my camera.
 They even came with edible flower petals.
 And the portion was quite big.

 Imagine our surprise when instead of simply looking good, the food actually tasted delicious!

 We had the epitome of a big hearty breakfast: toast, poached egg, bacon, spinach, potato, and beans—and also a healthier version of toast, poached egg, avocado, and feta cheese.
 Plus a cup of cappuccino and latte.
 Each element of the dish is delicious in itself; each one a bomb of flavors, even when tasted separate.

 A good hearty breakfast can always make my mornings and lift up my mood.
 And that day, I must have chosen a good secret place.